brandondocusen/MosquitoMarauder/README.md

 This is an ongoing work in progress to autonomously detect, physically track and kill mosquitos.

 My wife and children hate mosquitos and are terrorized by them.
 This project *aims* to...
+I masked 4,000 unique photos of mosquitos over sixteen hours to train the object detection.

 1) (COMPLETE) Create object recognition weights to detect mosquitos with a 4k camera using YOLOv5
 2) (COMPLETE) Send relative mosquito coordinates to Arduino Uno R3